leona/helix-gpt/assets/template.md

 - Support workspace commands to toggle functionality (pending Helix support for merging workspace commands)
 - Better test coverage
 - Async load completions to show other language server results immediately (pending Helix support)
+- Improve recovery from errors as it can leave the editor unusable sometimes